jp-x-g/oraclefordeletion/README.md

 Usage: ``detail.py [-h] [-b DAYS] [-l YYYY-MM-DD] [-s S] [-m MAX] [-d] [-v] [-c] [-x]``

-**Page stats detailer (2 of 5).** This will take JSON skeleton created by the previous script, and use XTools to populate them with statistics (like number of revisions, creation date, et cetera) for both the articles (pagestats) and and their deletion discussions (afdstats).
+**Page stats detailer (2 of 5).** This will take JSON skeletons created by the previous script, and use XTools to populate them with statistics (like number of revisions, creation date, et cetera) for both the articles (pagestats) and and their deletion discussions (afdstats).
 Note that all dates used by this program are in UTC, including timestamps in the runlog.
 After this script, and the other one that handles the actual page content, the renderer can generate a page.

 **Optional arguments:**
 ```